June 21 Last Student Day EARLY DISMISSAL 11:30 am

 My apologies for making the wrong call on Thursday morning.
 The snow came in faster and harder than we anticipated.
 I appreciate both those of you who entrusted your children to us and those of you who made the decision not to send your children to school.
 And I ask you to join me in appreciating Andrea and Peter, our bus drivers, who got children to school and home again safely.

 The weather has been keeping all of us on our toes.
-With more snow coming Sunday afternoon we are postponing the CLiF sponsored author’s visit by Jessie Haas until Sunday, March 5, 4pm at the Town House.
+With more snow coming Sunday afternoon we are postponing the CLiF sponsored author’s visit by Jessie Haas until Sunday, March 5, 4pm at the Town House, next to the property with the office building and the port moody condos for sale.
 Continue reading “Note from Francie 2/10/17”